PKU-YuanGroup/ProLLaMA/README.md

 ### General training framework
 * We propose a training framework with scalability and efficiency that enables any general LLM to be trained as a proficient model for multiple tasks in Protein Language Processing.

-### Excellent performance
+### Evolutionary Protein Generation Framework (EPGF)
-* Experiments show that our ProLLaMA not only handles PLP tasks beyond the reach of existing ProLLMs but also achieves state-of-the-art results in the protein generation task where current ProLLMs are active.
+* EPGF is a test-time computation framwork, which ensures that generated protein sequences are not only statistically coherent but also biologically viable, addressing a critical limitation in current PLMs.

 ## 😮Main Results
 * Protein sequence generation